Learn how KBase can help you

 WATCH VIDEO

-KBase Apps are analysis tools that you can use in KBase.
-Apps interoperate seamlessly to enable a range of scientific workflows (see figure below).
-Some of the apps were written by KBase scientists and developers; others are third-party tools that were integrated into KBase with our Software Developer Kit (SDK).
+KBase apps allow scientists to analyze data with customizable and modular workflows.
+Apps interoperate seamlessly to enable a range of analysis pathways.
+The App Catalog lists all of the currently available apps.
+KBase scientists and our development community build apps using our Software Developer Kit (SDK).
 The number of apps available in KBase increases as members of the community use our SDK to integrate their analysis tools into the KBase platform.

 Assembly and Annotation